router5/router5.github.io/_guides/middleware.md

 When failing a transition in a middleware function, custom errors can be returned.
 Custom errors can be a string or an object:
 - when a string, the router will return ```{ code: 'TRANSITION_ERR', error: '<your string>'}```
 - when an object, the returned error object will be extended with your error object ```{ code: 'TRANSITION_ERR', ...errorObject }```

-## Context

-Context is binded to middleware functions, containing
-- `cancel`: a cancellation function
-- `router`: the router instance